 I was wondering if this suggestion would be revisited, as for a consistency reason it would a great feature.
 We have three very different trackers which have three different purposes.
 It would be good to provide a template for the user to provide verbose responses within a structure.

 #6 Updated by Mischa The Evil almost 7 years ago

 - Subject changed from Description templates to Issue description templates

 - Category changed from UI to Issues

-#7 Updated by Erwin Mueller over 6 years ago
+#7 Updated by Erwin Mueller almost 7 years ago

 It would be great if you can specify a template per project and one to each issue category (bug/feature/support).